Dishonoured cheque: Australia

 The Cheques Act 1986 (Cth) imposes strict liability on the drawer of a dishonoured cheque.
 The payee may sue the drawer on the cheque itself, who may not have been the original debtor.

 India

-In India, a bounced check is a criminal offense, punishable by fines and/or jail term, under Section 138 of the Negotiable Instruments Act, 1881.
+In India, a bounced cheque is a criminal offence, punishable by fines upto twice the cheque amount, jail term of 2 years, or both under Section 138 of the Negotiable Instruments Act, 1881.

+Israel

+In Israel, a bounced cheque without cover incurs a negative record in the credit history of account holder(s).
+Ten bounced cheques during a year would result in the restriction of cheques for the account, and the bank will bounce new cheques for a year.
+If the account owner continues to draw cheques during the restriction period, that person's accounts in all Israeli banks will be denied from issuing cheques.

+Dishonoured cheque can be presented to the state bailiff service for being forcedly paid.

 United Arab Emirates

-Until January 2013, a bounced check was a criminal offense in the United Arab Emirates that led to imprisonment of the person who wrote it.
+Until January 2013, a bounced cheque was a criminal offence in the United Arab Emirates that led to imprisonment of the person who wrote it.